couchbase/docker/generate/resources/couchbase-edge-server/README.md

 Once started, you will notice that your `$LOCALPATH/databases` folder now has a database called `example.cblite2` inside of it, due to the `create: true` portion of the config.
 Accordingly, if you have pre-existing databases that you want to use, you can include them in this folder and add the appropriate section to the `databases` section of the config.

 You'll also notice that now in order to access the REST API you will need to use HTTP basic auth as user `alice` with password `$PASSWORD`.
 If you were to use a real TLS certificate instead, along with users applicable to your use case, then this would be a production deployment.

+> [!IMPORTANT]
+> Now that the server is running, any changes to any of the configuration files or certificates will not take effect unless the server is restarted.